sahil-kale/random-controls-fun/README.md

 # Random Controls Fun

-This repository is a collection of control systems experiments and simulations I've played around with—usually for fun, learning, or out of random curiosity.
+This repository is a collection of control systems experiments and simulations I've played around with, usually for fun, learning, or out of random curiosity.
 Some of the scripts use [TCLab](https://apmonitor.com/heat.htm), others are purely simulations or concept demos.

-## ⚠️ Disclaimer
+## Disclaimer

 This repo is **not** meant to showcase good software engineering practices.
 It's a sandbox for quick ideas, test scripts, and algorithms I'm exploring.
 If you're looking for clean code or structured libraries, check out my other repositories instead.